 In late July, one of the mainstays of Lisbon’s hotel scene, the Bairro Alto Hotel, one of the few luxury boutique hotels in the city when it first opened in 2007, reopens following a 20-month renovation that included the addition of 32 new rooms and suites.
 Renowned homegrown chef Nuno Mendes, who built his name in London with projects like Chiltern Firehouse, has returned to Lisbon to oversee the property’s five different restaurants.

-The dining scene in Lisbon has never been stronger.
+Taste the foods of summer The dining scene in Lisbon has never been stronger.
 It seems like every week sees discerning locals clamoring after another buzzy opening.
 Here are five to try this summer.

 - In the Alcantara neighborhood, Ducasse-trained chef André Fernandes’s Attla is a foodie two-fer: It features chic decor as well as an exciting menu influenced by Fernandes’s travels.
 “Portuguese-when-possible” is not enough—Fernandes insists on only using Portuguese ingredients.
 The menu includes delicious selections like a plate of grilled young onions and cod, tripe with a hazelnut chimichurri sauce, or a whole squid soaked in a curry made of squid ink.